PCI configuration space: Bus enumeration

 A PCI device may also have an option ROM.

+Resizable BAR

+Resizable BAR (also known as Re-Size BAR, AMD Smart Access Memory (SAM), or ASRock Clever Access Memory (CAM)) is a capability which a PCIe device can use to negotiate a larger BAR size.
+Classically, BARs were limited to a size of 256MB, but modern graphics cards have framebuffers much larger than that.
+This mismatch led to inefficiencies when the CPU accessed the framebuffer.
+Resizable BAR lets a CPU access the whole framebuffer at once, thus improving performance.

 Hardware implementation

 When performing a Configuration Space access, a PCI device does not decode the address to determine if it should respond, but instead looks at the Initialization Device Select signal (IDSEL).
 There is a system-wide unique activation method for each IDSEL signal.
 The PCI device is required to decode only the lowest order 11 bits of the address space (AD[10] to AD[0]) address/data signals, and can ignore decoding the 21 high order A/D signals (AD[31] to AD[11]) because a Configuration Space access implementation has each slot's IDSEL pin connected to a different high order address/data line AD[11] through AD[31].
 The IDSEL signal is a different pin for each PCI device/adapter/slot.

 To configure the card in slot n, the PCI bus bridge performs a configuration-space access cycle with the PCI device's register to be addressed on lines AD[7:2] (AD[1:0] are always zero since registers are double words (32-bits)), and the PCI function number specified on bits AD[10:8], with all higher-order bits zeros except for AD[n+11] being used as the IDSEL signal on a given slot/device.

 To reduce electrically loading down the timing critical (and thus electrically loading sensitive) AD[] bus, the IDSEL signal on the PCI slot connector is usually connected to its assigned AD[n+11] pin through a resistor.
 This causes the PCI's IDSEL signal to reach its active condition more slowly than other PCI bus signals (due to the RC time constant of both the resistor and the IDSEL pin's input capacitance).
 Thus Configuration Space accesses are performed more slowly to allow time for the IDSEL signal to reach a valid level.

 The scanning on the bus is performed on the Intel platform by accessing two defined standardized ports.
 These ports are the Configuration Space Address (0xCF8) I/O port and Configuration Space Data (0xCFC) I/O port.
 The value written to the Configuration Space Address I/O port is created by combining B/D/F values and the registers address value into a 32-bit word.